 - You’ve already purchased a home with a VA loan, then sell that property, restore your entitlement and buy your next home with a new VA loan.
 In this scenario, you can ultimately have as many VA loans as you want throughout the course of your life, provided you sell each home and move.

-- Refinance from one VA loan into another.
+- You refinance from one VA loan into another.

-- Have two or more VA loans for different homes at the same time.
+- You have two or more VA loans for different homes at the same time.

 VA mortgage entitlement explained

 VA loan entitlement is the amount of money the VA will guarantee on a home loan.
 This helps determine how much you’re allowed to borrow before needing a down payment.
 Entitlement protection encourages lenders to offer VA loans with lower rates, no down payment and easier guidelines to qualify.